javiergarciasantana/InterfacesInteligentes06/README.md

 # InterfacesInteligentes06

-# Speech Recognition and Interaction with Unity
+# Speech Recognition and Interaction with Unity(GROUP VII)
+- **Authors**
+  -Ibai Heras Rodrigálvarez
+  -Javier García Santana
+  -Roberto Jesús Pérez Medina

 This repository contains two Unity scripts demonstrating the integration of speech recognition using the HuggingFace API for interactive functionalities.
 Both examples showcase capturing audio via a microphone, processing it, and performing actions based on recognized speech.